loculus-project/loculus/docs/src/content/docs/guides/getting-started.md

       myKey: ""
 ```

+## Cert-manager

+For production deployments you may need to [install cert-manager](https://medium.com/@faturrahmanmakruf/configure-https-in-traefik-with-cert-manager-and-lets-encrypt-db60960e2283)

 ## Ready to Deploy?

 Once you have the prerequisites in place and have configured the `values.yaml` file according to your requirements, you're ready to deploy Loculus using the provided Helm chart.